|

 25. Rwanda

-a landlocked republic in central Africa; formerly a German colony
+a landlocked republic in central Africa

 In Rwanda in April and May 1994, between eight hundred thousand and one million ethnic Tutsis were massacred by their Hutu neighbors.